Operations on the Hochschild Bicomplex of a Diagram of Algebras

-Together, this shows that if $g+h$ is a solution of the Maurer-Cartan equation, then $(\A',1+h)$ satisfies my definition \cite[Def.~3.1]{haw2018} of a \emph{skew diagram of algebras}.
+Together, this shows that if $g+h$ is a solution of the Maurer-Cartan equation, then $(\A',1+h)$ is a skew diagram of algebras.
 More generally, if $f+g+h$ is a solution of Maurer-Cartan, then the same is true with the algebra multiplication modified to $\hat\m+f$. \end{proof} In particular, a solution of the Maurer-Cartan equation in $\bar C^{\bullet,\bullet}(\A,\A)$ gives a skew diagram of algebras that respects the identity morphisms in $\Xc$.